 The poem begins with the speaker stating that he suffered a restless night.
 He was alone with his heart in the dark, waiting for the light.
 It becomes clear that this wait for the light is something that occurs at all hours of the day.
 He has waited not for days, but for his entire life.
 God has yet to show himself and burn off the darkness in and around the speaker’s mind and heart.

-In the last six lines he explains how inescapable his situation is.
+In the last six lines, he explains how inescapable his situation is.
 The beliefs he debates, and the internal depression he suffers, all reside within his body.
-All he can taste is his own “bitter taste,” as if in a constant repeating cycle.
+All he can taste is his own “bitter taste,” as if in a constantly repeating cycle.
 The poem concludes with the speaker acknowledging that compared to the non-believers he has it good.

 Analysis of I wake and feel the fell of dark, not day